-Paul Soros was often overshadowed by his younger brother, financial wizard George Soros, but he was a millionaire in his own right.
-In contrast to George Soros’s success in the financial industry, Paul Soros made his mark on the world by innovating in the shipping industry, filing patents, winning several engineering awards, and innovating in everything from loading methods to shipping routes.
+Paul Soros was often overshadowed by his younger brother, financial wizard George Soros, but he was a successful businessman and multi-millionaire in his own right.
+In contrast to George Soros’s success in the financial industry, Paul Soros made his mark on the world by innovating in the shipping industry, filing patents, and winning several engineering awards in everything from loading methods to shipping routes.
 Complementing Paul’s background, his wife Daisy Soros studied interior design and has been a lifelong supporter of the arts.
 Paul and Daisy Soros both immigrated from Hungary in the wake of World War II, so it is only fitting that the fellowship for graduate education that they founded supports young, first-generation Americans.
-The Paul and Daisy Soros Fellowships provide half of the annual tuition (up to $20,000) plus a $25,000 stipend to each of 30 Fellows each year.
+The Paul and Daisy Soros Fellowships provide half of the annual tuition (up to $10,000 per semester) plus a stipend of up to $25,000 to each of 30 Fellows each year.

-The Soros Fellowship application allows uploading of a resume, 2 essays, and optional exhibits – copies of your artwork or articles written about your work, for example.
+In addition to the traditional application material (transcripts, standardized test scores, letters of recommendation (3 required, up to 5 accepted)), the PD Soros Fellowship application allows uploading of a resume, 2 essays, and optional exhibits – copies of your artwork or articles written about your work, for example.
 In addition, the application requires 3 letters of recommendation, with the option to submit up to 5 recommendations.
-The Paul and Daisy Soros Fellowship for New Americans is open now and due by November 1, 2017.
+The Paul and Daisy Soros Fellowship for New Americans is open now and due by 2 pm Eastern Time on Oct 27, 2022.
 Applicants may apply for the Fellowship as they work on their graduate school applications; there is no need to wait until you are accepted for graduate study.

 Feel free to discuss how individual people (such as family or teachers), institutions, aspects of law, culture, society or American governance made an impact on your life as an immigrant or child of immigrants.
-The program is especially interested in understanding and contextualizing your accomplishments, be they personal, professional, or academic.
+The program is interested in understanding the context of your personal, professional, and academic accomplishments.
 (Maximum length: 1000 words)

 In guidance from the Fellowship committee, applicants are advised to use this space to share stories that provide a window into their world as a new American, and many Fellows find that talking with their parents about their childhood challenges and triumphs helped them illuminate the most salient lessons and experiences for this essay.